marksverdhei/park/README.md

-# park

-Personal Action Runner Kontainers
+# park - Personal Action Runner Kontainers

+Do you know what I find annoying?
+If you're going to self host your GitHub actions runners for all your repos, there is no standard way to automatically manage one runner for all your repos.
+`park` is a scheduled task that automatically keeps track of your active repos and spins up instances for active repos and stops instances for inactive repos.

 Requirements: